-My book, Global Inequality and American Foreign Policy in the 1970s (Cornell University Press, 2022), shows how developing countries’ demand in the UN for a New International Economic Order made inequality between countries a major threat to US grand strategy and reshaped American and global politics for years to come.
+My book, Global Inequality and American Foreign Policy in the 1970s (Cornell University Press, 2022), shows how demands for a New International Economic Order by developing countries challenged US grand strategy and reshaped American and global politics for years to come.

 My articles have appeared in a number of academic and popular outlets, including Diplomatic History, Cold War History, Foreign Policy, and The Guardian.
 View my CV for a full list of publications.